 - •In the 2025 AI disclosures sample (n=24), announcements skew toward discovery/conversion and content/media use cases.
 Only one captured disclosure is explicitly framed as trust and safety.

-The governance visibility checklist
+The governance visibility gap in practice

 What leaders should do next